-$(in parentheses: number of meetings \ held \ during \ the \ term \ of \ the \ respective \ Supervisory \ Board \ or \ committee \ member)$
+(in parentheses: number of meetings held during the term of the respective Supervisory Board or committee member)

 In the 2024 fiscal year, we maintained a consistently high attendance rate in our meetings, as we had in previous years.
 The average attendance at full-board meetings was nearly 98%.
 The full-board meetings during the reporting period were all held in person with an option for virtual attendance if good reason was given.
 Only two, extraordinary meetings were held purely by videoconference out of respect for the availability of all Supervisory Board members.
 The Executive, Nomination, and Audit Committees met solely in person though always with the possibility of virtual attendance if needed.
 One of the Strategy Committee's four meetings was virtual.
 The personal attendance records presented below are evidence of the high degree of commitment that the members of the Supervisory Board have.
 Supervisory Board and committee members took part in the resolutions by sending voting instructions if they were prevented from attending individual meetings.
-Documents for meetings were distributed in advance at an early stage for the attendees' preparation; handouts were only used for late-notice developments and changes.
+Documents for meetings were only used for late-notice developments and changes.